jeffpar/pcjs.v1/disks/pcx86/unix/sco/xenix/086/2.1.3/README.md

 	Serial number: sco005312
 	Activation key: thmjvbqz

-Note: This version of Xenix doesn't work with a VGA.
-Use a machine with a Monochrome, CGA, or EGA video card.
+Note: The machine below is configured with a CGA.
+Monochrome and EGA video cards should work as well (not VGA).

+{% include machine.html id="ibm5160" %}